Nirbhaya’s killer inching towards gallows as LG rejects mercy plea

 Vinay Sharma had filed a mercy petition before President Ram Nath Kovind.

-The Delhi Government and LG's recommendations will be sent to the president who will take final call on the matter.
+The Delhi Government and LG's recommendations will be sent to the president who will take the final call on the matter.

 Over to MHA as Delhi govt rejects mercy plea by convict in Nirbhaya rape and murder case

-"Today, we have received the LG's approval to reject the mercy petition (of Vinay Sharma) and today we will send our recommendations to the president," the chief minister said in the Delhi Assembly.
+"Today, we have received the LG's approval to reject the mercy petition (of Vinay Sharma) and today we will send our recommendations to the president," the Chief Minister said in the Delhi Assembly.

-He said the government wants stringent penalty for rape and murder convicts, adding that there is no need of leniency.
+He said the government wants a stringent penalty for rape and murder convicts, adding that there is no need for leniency.

 According to Kejriwal, the president had sought comments from the Delhi Government on the mercy petition filed by one of the convicts in the Nirbhaya murder case.